sabbir-hossain-abir/CSE110_Object-Oriented-Programming/Practice Task 0/Problem List.md

-Practice Problem Set 2
+# Practice Problem Set 2

 1. Write a program that asks the user to enter an integer and checks whether it is divisible by 3 or 5.

-Examples
+Examples Input &  Output
-Input Input
+Input
 15 3
-Output Output
+Output
 Divisible by 3 and 5 Divisible by 3
-Input Input
+Input
 10 17
-Output Output
+Output
 Divisible by 5 Not divisible by 3 or 5

 2. Following is the income tax percentage a person has to give according to his salary range: